Smoking ban: Economic impact

 Smoking is forbidden on some streets in Japan.
 Smokers utilise smoking lounges, such as this one in Tokyo.

 Many studies have been published in the health industry literature on the economic effects of smoking bans.
 The majority of these government and academic studies have found that there is no negative economic impact associated with smoking restrictions and many have found that there may be a positive effect on local businesses.
 A 2003 review of 97 such studies of the economic effects of a smoking ban on the hospitality industry found that the "best-designed" studies concluded that smoking bans did not harm businesses.
 Similarly, a 2014 meta-analysis found no significant gains or losses in revenue in restaurants and bars affected by smoking bans.
-In addition, such laws may reduce health care costs, improve work productivity, and lower the overall cost of labour in the community thus protected, making that workforce more attractive for employers.
+In addition, such laws may reduce health care costs.

+A Markov model can be used to estimate the economic impact of a generation smoking ban.
+The impact is claimed to depend on the value of a quality-adjusted life year.
+However the United States has rejected the use of QALYs.

 Studies funded by the bar and restaurant associations have sometimes claimed that smoking bans hurt restaurant and bar profits.
 Such associations have also criticised studies which found that such legislation had no impact.
 Many bar and restaurant associations have relationships with the tobacco industry and are sponsored by them.